Deep Feature Fusion for Mitosis Counting

 Part of the process of preparing the data for training Faster R-CNN includes applying segmentation to the images for application to the segmentation stream.
-This was done with a U-net, as shown in the parts 1 and 2 of the block diagram of Figure \ref{mfrcnn} which lays out the training process.
-This a 23-layer network is based on the work of (Ronneberger et al., 2015) \cite{unet}, winner of ISBI Challenges in biomedical image segmentation and cell tracking \cite{ISBI}.
-The down-sampling side of the ‘U’ doubles the number of features in each step while the up-sampling side halves features in each step.
-The contracting path uses repeated pairs of 3x3 un-padded convolutions to capture image context before a rectified linear unit (ReLU), followed by a 2x2 max pooling operation with stride two.
-The symmetric expanding path helps to achieve localization and uses a 2x2 convolution and two 3x3 convolutions each followed by a ReLU.
+This was done with a UNet \cite{unet}, as shown in the parts 1 and 2 of the block diagram of Figure \ref{mfrcnn} which lays out the training process.
+This a 23-layer network, where down-sampling side of the ‘U’ doubles the number of features in each step while the up-sampling side halves features in each step.
+The contracting path uses repeated pairs of $3 \times 3$ un-padded convolutions to capture image context before a rectified linear unit (ReLU), followed by a $2 \times 2$ max pooling operation with stride two.
+The symmetric expanding path helps to achieve localization and uses a $2 \times 2$ convolution and two 3x3 convolutions each followed by a ReLU.